 An external clock is required to be mounted on gaming machines that do not have an internal clock built-in.

-Refer to regulation 7 of the Gambling Regulation Regulations 2005
+See regulation 19 of the Gambling Regulations 2015

-A venue operator must not allow a gaming machine to be played if it does not function in the manner in which it was designed and programmed to function, and this includes a gaming machine which is not displaying the time as required.
+A venue operator must not allow a gaming machine to be played if it does not function in the way it was designed and programmed to function, and this includes a gaming machine which is not displaying the time as required.